$P_{tail}^{\alpha}$: a high resolution gamma/hadron and composition discriminant variable for Water-Cherenkov Detector cosmic-ray observatories: Discussion and Conclusions

 \section{Discussion and Conclusions}

 The hadronic component of the EAS initiated by high-energy gammas, protons, or other nuclei is the main driver of the differences observed in their development.
-Namely, the decay of highly energetic $\pi$ and $k$-mesons originate the arrival at the ground of muons, but also, in the case of high-altitude observatories, of high energy electromagnetic sub-clusters.
+Namely, the decay of highly energetic $\pi$ and $k$-mesons produce muons that subsenquently arrive at the ground, but also, in the case of high-altitude observatories, high energy electromagnetic sub-clusters.

 The direct measurement of the number of muons arriving at the ground is, thus, an excellent gamma/hadron and composition discriminant variable.
-However, such measurements for EAS that are not highly inclined ($\theta < 60^{\circ}$) imply the shielding of the detectors from the huge EAS electromagnetic component.
+However, such measurements for EAS that are not highly inclined ($\theta < 60^{\circ}$) imply the shielding of the detectors from the huge EAS electromagnetic component, usually implemented through the use of underground muon arrays.
 Such endeavor frequently incurs significant expenses and often exceeds the financial resources.

 In this article, a new discriminant variable, $P_{\rm tail}^{\alpha}$, designed for WCD observatories, is introduced and discussed.
 This variable is easily built from the total signal measured in the array detectors.
 It is highly correlated with the total number of muons that would hit muon detectors with the same surface area and the contribution of the highly energetic electromagnetic sub-clusters.
-In this way, not surprisingly, the level of $\gamma / {\rm h}$ and composition discrimination of both variables was found to be similar, with the new variable being slightly better based on the Figure Of Merit.
+In this way, not surprisingly, the level of $\gamma / {\rm h}$ and composition discrimination of both variables was found to be similar, with the new variable being slightly better based on the selection efficiency of high-purity proton or iron samples.
 Furthermore, the resolution on the reconstruction, event by event, of the number of muons obtained from $P_{\rm tail}^{\alpha}$ is just a function of the same number of muons and is about $10\%$ for $100$ predicted muons.

 A percentage of approximately $10\%$ is less than half of the sigma of the distributions of the number of muons arriving at the detectors in an observatory with a fill factor of $12.5 \%$ for showers induced by $100\,{\rm TeV}$ protons.
 This is a comfortable operational region.